esamattis/redux-hooks/docs/optimizing.md

 ```

 Without the dependencies array the state is mapped always when the component
-renders. ⚠️ The map function is executed regardless of the deps array when
+renders.
+When the store state updates the map state function is executed
-the store state updates.
+regardless of the deps array.

 Unlike in the useMemo hook the depencencies array is spread to the mapping
 function so you can share getters with multiple components easily.